-At June 30, 2007 and December 31, 2006, we held cash and cash equivalents and did not hold any short-term investments or other financial instruments.
+At September 30, 2007 we held cash and cash equivalents of \$13.3 million and short-term investments of \$5.0 million.

 Our investment policy is to manage investments to achieve, in the order of importance, the financial objectives of preservation of principal, liquidity and return on investment.
 Investments may be made in U.S. or Canadian obligations and bank securities, commercial paper of U.S. or Canadian industrial companies, utilities, financial institutions and consumer loan companies, and securities of foreign banks provided the obligations are guaranteed or carry ratings appropriate to the policy.
 Securities must have a minimum Dun & Bradstreet rating of A for bonds or R1 low for commercial paper.
 The policy also provides for investment limits on concentrations of securities by issuer and maximum-weighted average time to maturity of twelve months.
 This policy applies to all of our financial resources.